PUBLIC ART: Billboard on Shaw by Quratulain Butt

 Refreshments will be served and all are welcome.

-Quratulain Butt was born in Rawalpindi, Pakistan, and trained as a miniature painter and sculptor at the National College of the Arts in Lahore, and the Hunerkada Academy of Visual and Performing Arts Islamabad.
-Quratulain’s work shares concerns with social hierarchy, war conflict, hypocrisy and hope.
-Since 2013 she has been based in Canada.
+Quratulain Butt was born in Rawalpindi Pakistan in 1980.
+She is trained as a Miniature painter and sculptor at the National College of the Arts Lahore, Pakistan and Hunerkada academy of visual and Performing Arts Islamabad, Pakistan.
+Quratulain’s work shares concerns like social hierarchy, war conflict, hypocrisy and self reflection/hope.